rusili/AC-Android/lessons/apps-from-scratch/FourthDay.md

 - In your activity, you must have a fragment.
 - In this fragment, you must have a view that scrolls content.
 - The user must be able to scroll through each of the house listings returned from the url.
-- For each house, you must show the style, price and location.
-- The view that displays all the house information should be 150dp in height.
+- For each house, you must show the style, price and location in a view that is 150dp in height.

 The url is dynamic.
 If you are receiving the same content each time you go to that website, you should verify your browser / app is not caching the result.